 A two-part mixture is applied by trained professionals to the surface to be insulated.
 The spray mixture expands rapidly to fill all cracks and voids, completely and permanently adhering to wood, masonry, metal, concrete and most other construction materials.

 Which is better, open or closed cell spray foam insulation?

-Both systems offer significant advantages over fiber-based insulations: ability to air seal; ability to fill cracks and conform to odd shaped cavities; and ability to hold their shape over time and under adverse conditions.
-But only closed-cell foam has the thermal insulation value (R-value) to bring your building up to Energy Star® standards with only one-half the thickness required for fiber insulations.
+Both systems offer significant advantages over fiber-based insulation: ability to air seal; ability to fill cracks and conform to odd shaped cavities; and ability to hold their shape over time and under adverse conditions.
+But only closed-cell foam has the thermal insulation value (R-value) to bring your building up to Energy Star® standards with only one-half the thickness required for fiber insulation.
 In addition, closed-cell foam products increases the strength of your wall system (it’s approximately doubled) and increase the water resistance of your building’s exterior.

 What is the R-value of spray foam insulation?

 Closed-cell spray foam insulation has an R-value of 6.8 per inch.
 Open cell spray foam insulation has an R-value of 4.1 per inch.

 What is “thermal barrier” and when is it needed?